 - the pain starts when the period starts, or earlier

-- the first 24 hours is the most painful
+- the first 24 hours may be the most painful

-- clots are passed in the menstrual blood.
+- clots may be passed in the menstrual blood.

 Dysmenorrhoea can be associated with: